flavio-gualtieri/deepgarch/README.md

   collapses seed variance: sd `0.43 → 0.007` from `v_max = 5` to `1`, `mean_z2`
   `5.1 → 1.5`.
 At `v_max ≥ 2` GARCHNet is worse than static GARCH in the mean
   (DM loss differential turns positive); at `v_max = 1` it ties static GARCH (DM ensemble p = 0.11) with a well-calibrated, stable forecast.
-The bound converts a variance bomb into a benchmark-tying model.
 - **Oil.** The `v_max ≥ 2` rows are identical — oil's level head never reaches
-  the bound, so raising the cap changes nothing. `v_max = 1` *clips* it: QLIKE worsens 0.07 and seed sd jumps 10×.
-Oil's config is set to `v_max = 3` (non-binding).
+  the bound, so raising it does not change anything. `v_max = 1` *clips* it: QLIKE worsens 0.07 and seed sd jumps 10×.
+Oil's config is therefore set to `v_max = 3`.
 - **SPY.** Nearly flat — a 0.02 QLIKE drift across the whole grid (≈ 1.5 seed
-  sd), no instability, `mean_z2` fixed at 0.90. `v_max` barely matters.
+  sd), no instability, `mean_z2` fixed at 0.90.

-So the right `v_max` tracks regime distance: natural gas (train → test vol jump) needs the level head reined in; oil and SPY (test ≈ train) do not.
+So the correct `v_max` tracks regime distance: natural gas (train → test vol jump) needs the level head reined in; oil and SPY (test ≈ train) do not.

-**Validation cannot see any of this.** Re-scoring the natural-gas sweep on the 2018–2020 validation split (`--eval-split val`, 3 seeds, `results/sweep_val/`), the whole grid moves QLIKE by 0.007 — one seed sd — and `mean_z2` stays in a calibrated 0.95–0.99 band:
+Validation does not see this: re-scoring the natural-gas sweep on the 2018–2020 validation split (`--eval-split val`, 3 seeds, `results/sweep_val/`), the whole grid moves QLIKE by 0.007 — one seed sd — and `mean_z2` stays in a calibrated 0.95–0.99 band: